 Bottom Line

 Although the new legislation does not offer a stand-alone federal tax credit for homeschooling families, it introduces two major enhancements: a new credit for donations to scholarship-granting organizations and expanded access to 529 education savings accounts for homeschool-related expenses.
-These changes align with Trump’s ongoing push for school choice and parental empowerment, reflecting both past campaign promises and executive actions.
+These changes align with Trump’s ongoing push for school choice, reflecting both past campaign promises and executive actions.
 As tax policy continues to evolve, a financial advisor can help families take full advantage of any available tax benefits for education.

 Tax Planning Tips